1st August, 2023

 TABLE OF CONTENTS

-Just-in-Time Access (JIT Access) is an approach to granting temporary and time-limited access rights to users only when needed and for the specific tasks they are required to perform.
-This access is provided on-demand, right at the moment when the user requests it, and it is automatically revoked after the allotted time or task completion.
+Just-in-time access (JIT Access) is an approach to granting temporary and time-limited access rights to users only when needed and for the specific tasks they are required to perform.
+This access is provided on-demand, right when the user requests it, and it is automatically revoked after the allotted time or task completion.
+Let's explore more about it.

-It is a crucial component of privileged access management (PAM), designed to manage user, application, or system access privileges for a specific duration only when necessary.
-By eliminating standing privileges that hackers could exploit, JIT access follows the principle of least privilege (PoLP), granting users limited access to accomplish specific tasks.
+Just-in-time access is a crucial component of privileged access management (PAM), designed to manage user, application, or system access privileges for a specific duration only when necessary.
+Just-in-time privileged access management follows the principle of least privilege (PoLP), granting users limited access to accomplish specific tasks by eliminating standing privileges that hackers could exploit.
 This approach prevents access or privilege creep, thus reducing unrestricted access within a network.

 Since access is time-sensitive, your IT team can apply JIT access universally, ensuring no user retains permanent privileges.
 The aim is to minimize the number of users with unrestricted access, as this can become a convenient target for compromise.